What temperature should I leave my thermostat on?

 While professional maintenance is always suggested, there are a few things you can do to ensure your system is performing at an optimal level.

 • Make sure the outdoor unit is clear of weeds, clutter, and debris.
-It can and will reduce the airflow.
+It can and will reduce airflow.

 • Keep your dogs, cats, and other pets away from the unit.